franklesniak/retropie-setup/README.md

 **Note:** Other technician computer operating systems will certainly work; however, this guide is not written for them.

+### Supported Locales

+The author is based in the United States of America, speaks English (US) and uses an English (US) keyboard layout, and is in the Central US time zone.
+Accordingly, the products listed and the instructions in this repository will be US and English-centric.
+However, it is possible to complete these steps using alternative languages, locales, etc.

 ## Required Hardware Accessories/Tools

 In addition to the core bill of materials, you will need some additional hardware to support your RetroPie build.